-NPC's sixth five-year plan focuses investment in the Qheshen free zone, south of Assaluyeh, which is the location of 13 ethylene crackers based on the Pars gas field.
+- NPC's sixth five-year plan focuses investment in the Qheshen free zone, south of Assaluyeh, which is the location of 13 ethylene crackers based on the Pars gas field. - The P5+1 deal offers new prospects for growth in investment, technology acquisition and trade.